oracle-quickstart/oci-hpc-oke/docs/running-rdma-workloads-on-oke.md

 ### Confirm that the GPUs are VFs are correctly exposed
 Once the Network Operator pods are deployed, the GPU nodes with RDMA NICs will start reporting `nvidia.com/sriov_rdma_vf` as an available resource.
 You can request that resource in your pod manifests for assigning RDMA VFs to pods.

 By default, we create one Virtual Function per Physical Function.
-So for the H100 and A100 bare metal shapes, you will see 16 VFs per node exposed as a resource.
+So for the A100 bare metal shapes, you will see 16 VFs per node exposed as a resource.

 ```
 kubectl get nodes -l 'node.kubernetes.io/instance-type in (BM.GPU.H100.8, BM.GPU.A100-v2.8, BM.GPU4.8, BM.GPU.B4.8)' --sort-by=.status.capacity."nvidia\.com/gpu" -o=custom-columns='NODE:metadata.name,GPUs:status.capacity.nvidia\.com/gpu,RDMA-VFs:status.capacity.nvidia\.com/sriov_rdma_vf'